 Directly uploading your videos into Facebook instead of just sharing a YouTube link can also increase your video views on Facebook.
 So every time you publish a video on YouTube, try to get into the habit of uploading it to your Facebook page too.

-- Transcribe your videos
+Transcribe your videos

 Obviously if you script your videos you will already have this done, but I personally film all of my videos script-free, and then get them transcribed afterwards.

 Once you have that text, there is a plethora of marketing uses it can be put to.

-- Edit the transcription into a long form blog post.
+Edit the transcription into a long form blog post.

-This very article/chapter, was originally a 2 minute video from one of my courses.
-After getting it transcribed, I then did some significant editing (the way I speak doesn’t always translate well into written form); then I added in some new content, including breaking it up into numbered bullet points and further explanations.
+After transcribing the tutorial video, I then did some significant editing (the way I speak doesn’t always translate well into written form); then I added in some new content, including breaking it up into bullet points and further explanations.

-- Send the edited transcription to your mailing list
+Send the edited transcription to your mailing list

-Including links to the blog post version and youtube video is a great way to increase traffic to those places, and of course, having your course appropriately hyperlinked in all of these places will take those interested straight to it.
+Including links to the blog post version and YouTube video is a great way to increase traffic to those places, and of course, having your course appropriately hyperlinked in all of these places will take those interested straight to it.

 If you often struggle to think of good content to send to your mailing list, I’ve found that this is the easiest way to create informative emails.

-- Edit the transcription into short form social media text posts
+Edit the transcription into short form social media text posts

 Using social media effectively can significantly increase your online course sales and you don’t have to be using paid advertising.

 Firstly, you need to make sure that the people you are sharing your content with are your target audience.
 There would be no point in me posting my latest blog post on online course creation tips on social media, if nobody i was connected with was interested in online course creation.

-Back to the strategy – edit your original transcription into a shorter text post for social media.
+Back to the strategy – edit your original video transcription into a shorter text post for social media.
 When people are on social media, they are unlikely to want to read a long post.
 So keep it short, and include a link back to the full blog post for those that do want to read more – and obviously, a link to your online course.

-- Create infographics and images
+Create infographics and images

-Another strategy I have used that worked well, was to lift helpful hints and tips that came out of my video transcripts, and create social media image cards with the tips on.
-Visual images can attract the attention of social media users more than plain text does.
+Another strategy I have used that has worked well, is to lift one-sentence helpful hints and tips that come out of my video transcripts, and create social media images with the tips (and my web URL) on.

 These need to be a little more than just an inspirational message.
 Pick out actual tips.